msanvarov/bettermode/README.md

 ### API Design

-Nest with GraphQL - Below are some potential tweaks and implementations details for each API.
+Nest with GraphQL - Below are the GraphQL resolvers & types.

 #### GraphQL Resolvers & Types